Information for Prospective Graduate Students

 Doctoral students looking to pursue regenerative medicine research under the mentorship of RBC faculty are supported by generous stipends and assistantships.
 These stipends originate from a range of sources, including faculty research grants, departmental funds, the UGA graduate school, government agencies, private foundations and corporations.
 Financial support for master’s level students varies by program and prospective students are encouraged to communicate with respective RBC faculty to discuss availability of funding.

-We ask that prospective graduate students complete our online application to be considered.
+We ask that prospective graduate students complete our online application to be considered for lab rotations.

 Join the RBC Graduate Student Association

 The Regenerative Bioscience Center’s Graduate Student Association (RBC GSA) exists to unite the professional student body of the RBC by promoting the general welfare and concerns of the students, create new programs and initiatives for personal and academic growth and communicate with RBC Administration and Faculty on behalf of graduate students.

 To find out more or become more involved in the GSA club, contact the Graduate Student Association.

 The Regenerative Bioscience Center (RBC) at the University of Georgia (UGA), brings together the collaborative research efforts of veterinarians, toxicologists, biochemists, medicinal chemists and pharmacologists.